 Privacy Shield framework that protects personal data transferred to the United States.

 5. Credit-related personal data

 Where we collect your personal data and we're likely to disclose that personal data to a credit reporting body, we're required by law to notify you of certain matters, which are set out below.
 If you want us to provide you with a hard copy of this information, then please contact us.

 Which credit reporting bodies does ING deal with?

-We primarily deal with, and report certain credit-related personal information to, Equifax Australia Information Services & Solutions Pty Limited (EISS), which is the major credit reporting body in Australia.
+We primarily deal with, and report certain credit-related personal data to, Equifax Australia Information Services & Solutions Pty Limited (EISS) and Illion Australia Pty Ltd (Illion), which are major credit reporting bodies in Australia.

 one of the methods specified at www.equifax.com.au/contact; or